bluxon92-bit/litloop-site/_posts/2026-05-25-the-devils-joe-abercrombie-review.md

 ---

-*Joe Abercrombie's first novel outside the First Law universe since 2015 is loud, brutal, and genuinely fun — but is it going to scratch your Abercrombie itch?
-We give our honest verdict.*
+*Joe Abercrombie's first novel outside the First Law universe since 2015 is loud, brutal, and genuinely fun.
+But is it going to scratch your Abercrombie itch?*

 I read *The Devils* in January, several months after it made the New York Times and Sunday Times bestseller lists.
-As someone who writes [grimdark fantasy](https://www.litloop.co/genres/grimdark/), and who considers [The Blade Itself](https://www.litloop.co/blog/the-blade-itself-review/) one of the defining books of the genre, I had a horse in this race.
+As someone who writes [grimdark fantasy](https://www.litloop.co/genres/grimdark/), and who considers [The Blade Itself](https://www.litloop.co/blog/the-blade-itself-review/) one of the defining books of the genre, it's safe to say I'm an Abercrombie fan.
+So my expectations for *The Devils* were high.
+And, if i were to sum up my verdict in a sentence, the novel didn't quite meet thos expectations.

-The short verdict: it's good, but not his best.
+Below I go into a bit more detail as to why.

 ---